Friday, May 10, 2019

 Squad Explanation

 -- Raimundo Orsi, Luis Monti and Omar Sivori were considered to be Argentine for this blog.
 They played for Argentina before becoming Italian citizens.
 Mauro Camoranesi never played for Argentina.
 In the modern world, he was cap-tied to Italy.
-So he was considered as an Italian and he made honourable mention.
+So he was considered as an Italian, but he made honourable mention.
+I also selected Felice Borel who was born in France.
+Massimo Bonini was also considered to be a foreign player because he was born in San Marino and represented them in football.

 -- Nazio-Juve was a group of Juventus' players who formed the backbone of Italy's World Cup winning team in 1934.
 Giampiero Combi, Virginio Rosetta, Giovanni Ferrari and Felice Borel II made this team.
 Umberto Caligaris is on my honorable mention.